mfrederic/realt-properties-map/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+⚠️ Feature requests with empty or default description will be ignored

 ### Feature Description
-A clear and concise description of the feature you'd like to see added.
+_A clear and concise description of the feature you'd like to see added._

 ### Use Case
-Explain the use case or problem this feature would solve.
+_Explain the use case or problem this feature would solve.
 Ex.
-"As a RealT property owner, I want to..."
+"As a RealT property owner, I want to..."_

 ### Proposed Solution
-Describe how you envision this feature working.
-Be as specific as possible.
+_Describe how you envision this feature working.
+Be as specific as possible._

 ### Feature Category
 Select the relevant category (delete non-applicable ones):